Cooper DeJean: 2024 season

 DeJean was selected by the Philadelphia Eagles with the 40th overall pick of the 2024 NFL draft.
 He made his first career start in Week 6 of the 2024 season against the Cleveland Browns, at the nickelback position.
 He was named to the PFWA All-Rookie Team.
+He was graded as the number one corner in the league by Pro Football Focus (PFF) with a 86.3 grade.

 DeJean recorded his first career interception in the second quarter of Super Bowl LIX off quarterback Patrick Mahomes, which was the first ever interception recorded by an Eagles player in a Super Bowl.
 DeJean returned the interception for a 38-yard touchdown, helping the Eagles defeat the Kansas City Chiefs 40–22 to capture the Super Bowl championship.
 The game was played on DeJean's 22nd birthday, making him the first player since fellow Eagle Steve Van Buren in 1947 to score a touchdown in a championship game on his birthday.

 DeJean finished fourth in voting for the AP NFL Defensive Rookie of the Year award.
+He was ranked 60th by his fellow players on the NFL Top 100 Players of 2025.

+2025 season

+In Week 16, DeJean recorded four tackles, four pass breakups, and an interception in a 29–18 win over the Washington Commanders, earning NFC Defensive Player of the Week.